Edina Bakatue Festival

 HOME COMING OF DEITY‘

-On the midnight of the same Monday, four of the thirteen straw-hat bearers Who are state courtiers (Birifikyewfo) canoe to “Anwewdo”, the source of the river where they invoke and carry to the Shrine the spirit of the god Benya to guide and guard the state as they prepare to enter a new year.
+On the midnight of the same Monday, four of the thirteen straw-hat bearers who are state courtiers (Birifikyewfo) canoe to “Anwewdo”, the source of the river, where they invoke and carry to the Shrine the spirit of the god Benya to guide and guard the state as they prepare to enter a new year.
 The sounding of the Royal State drum (Aketsewta) warns people to take cover and give way to the deity.
 The drum also plays a very important role in the invocation ceremony.

 THE SACRIFICE

-On the morning of the following day, Tuesday, the sheep presented by Ankobea Asafo is slaughtered and offered as sacrifice to the gods amidst libation and incantations.
+On the morning of the following day, Tuesday, the sheep presented by Ankobea Asafo is slaughtered and offered as a sacrifice to the gods amidst libation and incantations.

 VENGEANCE FROM WOMEN FOLK

-On this day, Tuesday, the women organise retaliation and by using “Mpapan” to whip the men folk they meet.
-This signifies the condemnation of immorality on the side of men which is believed to be an offence against the state as a whole.
+On this day, Tuesday, the women organise retaliation and, by using “Mpapan” to whip the menfolk they meet.
+This signifies the condemnation of immorality on the side of men, which is believed to be an offence against the state as a whole.

 WEEK 4: FIRST “DOMB’O” DRUMMING

-On the night of Monday of the 4th of the six-week period of preparation and ceremony, the first of three state drumming popularly called ”Dombo” comes on at the frontage of the sacred shrine.
+On the night of Monday, the 4th of the six weeks of preparation and ceremony, the first of three state drumming popularly called ”Dombo” comes on at the frontage of the sacred shrine.
 The traditional choristers (Apaafo) and drummers (Tentenfo) get ready to sing and beat the drums with Omanhen, Chiefs, and Stool holders.
 State Courtiers and all concerned citizens take their right positions and get themselves ready to watch the drumming and dancing and to consult the oracle and answer spiritual enquiries when necessary.
-At the appropriate time the 77 states gods descend simultaneously and, spiritually possessing the performing priest, direct and control his actions and utterances.
-In the olden days the sacred shrine itself danced to the rhythmical drumming.
+At the appropriate time, the 77 states gods descend simultaneously and, spiritually possessing the performing priest, direct and control his actions and utterances.
+In the olden days, the sacred shrine itself danced to the rhythmical drumming.

 WEEK 5: SECOND “DOMBO”